 Outback will be 21st map in Rainbow Six Siege, with the design team citing Oregon and Clubhouse as the inspiration behind this dusty road and a pit stop.
 There will be three distinct sections of the map - the Garage, the Motel and the Restaurant.
 According to Assistant Level Design Director Jacques Wong, each of these sections should be recognisable even from a distance.

 Each sections specific colours should help players find orientation quickly, but in case that wasn't enough, lightning and geometry were apparently made in such a way that they will direct players to where they need to go.

 The map will seemingly offer less space for roamers to manoeuver around the place due to a limited number of doors so players will need to carefully choose which ones they want to barricade.
 Then, there is the regular option that is prevalent in Siege - make your own doors by breaking the walls.
 Outback is a medium sized map so it shouldn't feel too cramped after all.

 Ubisoft mentioned a mascot named Norman that will be in some place on the map, cryptically asking the players not to stare in the process.
 It is quite possible that Norman is holding an Easter egg, but it remains to be seen if simply gawking will trigger it.
-You can read more on the map details on the official announcement page .
+You can read more on the map details on the .